it-bens/api-platform-resource-actions-bundle/README.md

 If that validation passes, the denormalization is done again in the controller.
 To minimize the performance impact of this double denormalization, a serializer cache should be used.

+### Commands without constructor
+A key mechanic of this bundle is to inject the resource object of the operation into the payload.
+Currently, the `RequestTransformer` requires a target class with a constructor and a parameter of that class to infer the parameter name.
+If a command class or DTO contains no constructor or if the constructor is private denormalization might not work.
+Furthermore, the OpenAPI extension could also fail, because it relies on constructors as well.

 ## Related Packages/Bundles
 Because the `Controller` will use the default bus to dispatch the command as a message, the usage of the Message Bus Redirect Bundle (https://github.com/it-bens/message-bus-redirect-bundle) comes in handy.